Dayton, Tennessee, is a quiet town. But there was one summer when it was anything but quiet.

 The trial took place in July 1925.
-It was hot and crowded in the courtroom.
+It was hot and crowded in the courtroom — so hot, in fact, that one day the judge moved the trial to the lawn outside of the courthouse.
 While a national radio audience listened on, attorneys Darrow and Bryan focused the trial not on Scopes’ actions, but on evolution itself.
 It was almost as if Charles Darwin was on trial.
 At one point, Darrow put Bryan on the stand, asking him questions about the validity of the Bible.

 Scopes lost the case and was fined $100.
-His attorney later appealed to the Tennessee Supreme Court, which threw out his conviction on a technicality.
+His team of attorneys later appealed to the Tennessee Supreme Court, which threw out his conviction on a technicality.